Have you ever felt you've lived many different lives?

 At the American Red Cross in Greater New York, where I worked as Acting Director of Public Relations, I learned the ins and outs of promotional writing, and at Scholastic, where I served as an Editorial Director, I furthered my career in writing educational materials.

-These days, in New York City and (sometimes) upstate New York, I work mostly on books.
-Forthcoming is a wonderful, inspiring memoir I helped a young man with muscular dystrophy to write.
-I'm also working on fiction and was honored with a "Top 25" in a Glimmer Train short story contest.
+These days, in New York City and upstate New York, I work mostly on books.
+I helped an amazing young man with muscular dystrophy write his memoir, which his parents published.
+I'm working on fiction and was honored with a "Top 25" in a Glimmer Train short story contest.

 MS Journalism – Columbia Graduate School of Journalism